-The other added strain for us was that both of our families lived on different continents.
-So, we knew we’d have to either choose one country to celebrate in or do multiple receptions.
-In the end, we chose to do just one in Taipei, Taiwan (Ivan’s hometown).
-We bypassed a lot of (unnecessary) tradition in favor of giving our families time to finally meet and to go on an extended vacation in a new country.
-With Ivan’s foresight, we managed to pay for my entire family’s flights and hotels almost entirely through frequent flyer points.
-And with the “red envelope” money we’ve received from our extended families, we fully expect the small tea ceremony and family-only lunch reception to pay for itself.
+The other added strain for us was that both of our families lives on different continents.
+So, we knew we'd have to either choose one country to celebrate or do multiple receptions.
+In the end, we chose to do just one reception in Taipei, Taiwan (Ivan's hometown).
+We bypassed a lot of unnecessary tradition in favor of giving our families time to finally meet and to go an on an extended vacation in a new country.
+With Ivan's foresight, we managed to pay for entire family's flights and hotels almost entirely through frequent flyer points.
+And with the "red envelope" money, we received from our extended families, we expected the small tea ceremony and family-only reception to pay for itself.

 3. We wanted to focus on being together, not succumb to social pressures of how things ‘should be done’.